-To date there have been eight aquatic ecology surveys in Bowmans Creek that have incorporated sampling for macroinvertebrates and fish, including two that used electro-fishing techniques.
+Over the period spring 2001 to autumn 2008, there have been eight aquatic ecology surveys in Bowmans Creek, incorporating sampling for macroinvertebrates and fish, and including two surveys that used electro-fishing techniques.
 Surface stream flow conditions varied between surveys, and even between sites within surveys.
 For references to flow condition in the following paragraphs the following flow descriptors have been adopted:

-• 'dry' represents no surface flows during time of sampling in the majority of site pools,

-• 'low flow' represents surface flow conditions encountered at all sites, with generally only trickle flow through riffle zones in the shallow cobble and boulder beds in between pools.

-- 'Normal flow' conditions are more representative of mean flow rates for Bowmans Creek, and - 'Wet flow' includes periods with higher than mean flows following rainfall through to floodwaters (i.e., where normally exposed banks are submerged).
+- 'dry' represents no surface flows during time of sampling in the majority of site pools, - 'low flow' represents surface flow conditions encountered at all sites, with generally only trickle flow through riffle zones in the shallow cobble and boulder beds in between pools. - 'Normal flow' conditions are more representative of mean flow rates for Bowmans Creek, and - 'Wet flow' includes periods with higher than mean flows following rainfall through to floodwaters (i.e., where normally exposed banks are submerged).

-3.4.1 Macroinvertebrates
+3.4.1 Macroinvertebrate Fauna

 A total of 28 edge and 2 riffle habitat sites have been sampled over 8 surveys between spring 2001 and autumn 2008.
-Seasonal summary statistics for the edge habitats sampled between 2001 and 2008 are presented in Table 3 below.
+Seasonal summary statistics for the edge habitats sampled between 2001 and 2008 are presented in Table 2 below.
 Unless otherwise stated, the following summary applies to edge habitat data only.